 In the Absence of a Social Taxonomy

-The Social Taxonomy is not officially released.
-The non-binding guidance by the Platform on Sustainable Finance constitutes the most authoritative interpretation on how the SFDR applies to funds with a social objective.
-Since the standards for funds with an environmental objective are more thoroughly developed and with binding effect, they assist in interpreting the system for social funds.
-If the approach differs, it will be pointed out.
+The Social Taxonomy has not yet been officially released.
+The non-binding guidance provided by the Platform on Sustainable Finance serves as the most authoritative interpretation of how the SFDR applies to funds with a social objective.
+While the standards for funds with environmental objectives are more developed and carry binding effect, they offer valuable insights for interpreting the framework for social funds.

-For a social taxonomy, we suggest the types of substantial contribution set out in the table below.
+For a social taxonomy, we could consider three types of substantial contribution:

 There are three features of the DNSH criteria which require emphasis because they differ from the environmental taxonomy.
 These features are set out in the paragraphs below.

 The third feature is that it is challenging to build a meaningful case for a substantial contribution for objectives like ‘avoiding and addressing’ child labour or forced labour.
-This is because these issues are generally subject to zero-tolerance in law and are sometimes subject to import bans and exclusion criteria.
-In these cases, we suggest that experts be consulted to better understand if and how these objectives could be reasonably framed in substantial-contribution criteria.
+These issues are generally subject to zero-tolerance, import bans and exclusion criteria stemming from legal obligations.
+In these cases, it is yet to be seen if and how these objectives could be reasonably framed in substantial-contribution criteria.

 Conclusion